Earth DayECOSYSTEMEnvironment

 This social media activity – “I Heart the Coral Triangle,” was an Instagram completion.
 The motto of this competition was to encourage individuals to take photographs of natural elements that are arranged in heart shape.
 Then they can share these photographs on social media such as Instagram, Twitter, and Facebook with the hashtag #iheartcoraltriangle.

 The photographs with maximum likes on social media were awarded as the competition’s winner.
-It was a successful event where many people celebrated 4th CT Day.
+It was a successful event where many people celebrated the 4th CT Day.

 CT Day 2016